nptnl/mtrio-ferrum/readme.md

 - Complex number and quaternion structs, with `+ - * /` implemented between both these and `f32` real numbers

-- Polynomial type; includes evaluation, `+ - *`, calculus, and complete complex solving
+- Polynomial type; includes evaluation, `+ - *`, calculus, and complete complex solving using Newton's method

 - The complex exponential function using Taylor series